Point Bonita Lighthouse: Public access

 The lighthouse is accessible to the public during limited hours (12:30–3:30 p.m.) on Sundays and Mondays, as well as on ranger-led interpretive sunset hikes, which requires a sign-up.
 Access to the bridge is barred at other times by a metal door on the shore end of the tunnel.

 The lighthouse closed in March 2020 for the COVID-19 pandemic, but resumed tours two years later on February 20, 2022.

+The Point Bonita Suspension Bridge in the Golden Gate National Recreation Area is closing indefinitely for repairs, park officials announced on Monday.
+Visitors will still be able to access the half-mile trail leading to the historic landmark, but access to the lighthouse itself will be suspended.
+This latest closure will allow park officials to conduct a more thorough inspection of the 200-foot-long bridge, which is made of hardwood and steel suspension cables.
+"Wind gusts and sea spray make Point Bonita an inhospitable place for infrastructure, We don't have a timeline for its reopening yet, but we'll share updates on our website and social media." said Julian Espinoza, a spokesperson for the Golden Gate recreation area.